ResearchKit/SageResearch/README.md

     - `RSDStepNavigator` is the interface for step navigation.
 This protocol defines methods for vending steps as appropriate.
         - `RSDStep` is the interface that defines a given step in a clinical research protocol.
         - `progress()` returns the progress through the task for a given step with the current result.
-    - `RSDAsyncActionConfiguration` is an array of configurations for defining asynchronous actions that run in the background and can continue across step boundaries.
+    - `AsyncActionConfiguration` is an array of configurations for defining asynchronous actions that run in the background and can continue across step boundaries.
     - `RSDTaskResult` is a sub-protocol of `RSDResult` that includes the results of a given task run.

 ####  `RSDStep`